filipeparedes/olympic-games-manager/README.md

-# 🏅 OlympicGM — Olympic Games Manager
+# Olympic Games Manager

 A command-line shell application written in **C** for managing and querying Olympic Games data.
 Load datasets of athletes, medals, and host editions, then query them through an interactive shell interface.

-> Originally developed as a university project.
-Later refactored from scratch for code quality, modularity, and scalability.
+> Originally developed as a university project for the *Algorithms and Abstract Data Types* course at [Instituto Politécnico de Setúbal](https://ips.pt/), later refactored from scratch for code quality, modularity, and scalability.

 ---